← All writing

 Every time I push a model down to a phone, the KV cache is what kills me first.
-SSMs are the cleanest answer I've found, and around 2025 the field stopped pretending the SSM-vs-attention split was a competition.
+SSMs are the cleanest answer I've found, and around mid-2025 SSM hybrids started showing up in frontier models.

 Every time I push a model down to a phone, the KV cache is what kills me first.
 I've watched a 4-bit 7B fit happily in 4 GB of RAM and then choke on a 32k chat history because the cache outgrew the weights by 3×.
-SSMs are the cleanest answer to that I've found, and around mid-2025 the field stopped pretending it was a competition.
+SSMs are the cleanest answer to that I've found, and around mid-2025 we started seeing these SSM hybrids in frontier models.
 The "is this a real architecture" debate ended quietly.
 The answer is "it's a building block now".

-This post is the tour I wish I'd had a year ago.
-What an SSM actually is, why the Mamba-2 paper made the SSM-vs-attention split a naming problem, who's actually shipping these things in 2026, and the load-bearing reason I keep reaching for them on edge silicon.
+This post is the tour I wish I'd had a year ago: what an SSM actually is, why the Mamba-2 paper made the SSM-vs-attention split a naming problem, who's actually shipping these things in 2026, and the load-bearing reason I keep reaching for them on edge silicon.
+None of it is my research.
+It's other people's papers, arranged in the order that made them make sense to me.

 S4 (2021) → S4D (2022) → Mamba (Dec 2023) → Mamba-2 / SSD (May 2024) → 2024-2026 hybrids → Mamba-3 (Mar 2026, ICLR).